digbmc/reactor-jct/present-and-future.md

 ### Switzerland
 In 1990, a referendum was held, citizens supported a ten-year moratorium on building new NPPs, but the four existing plants continued in operation.
 In 2017, the Swiss government rejected the construction of new NPPs.
 ### UK
-have plans to close all the NPPs by 2035.
+Plans to close all the NPPs by 2035.
 ### Belgium
 Plans to close most NPPs by 2025, others by 2035.
 ### France